 - My Account

-The First World Festival of Black Arts or World Festival of Negro Arts was held in Dakar, Senegal from April 1–24, 1966, initiated by former President Leopold Senghor, under the auspices of UNESCO, with the participation of 45 African, European, Caribbean, and North and South American countries, and featuring black literature, music, theater, visual arts, film, and dance.
+The First World Festival of Black Arts or World Festival of Negro Arts was held in Dakar, Senegal, from April 1–24, 1966, initiated by former President Leopold Senghor, under the auspices of UNESCO, with the participation of 45 African and European, Caribbean, and North and South American countries, and featuring black literature, music, theater, visual arts, film, and dance.
 Participants in 1966 included historian Cheikh Anta Diop; dancers Arthur Mitchell and Alvin Ailey; Mestre Pastinha, a Capoeira troupe from Bahia; Duke Ellington; Marion Williams; singers Julie Akofa Akoussah and Bella Bellow; writers Aimé Césaire, Langston Hughes, Wole Soyinka, Amiri Baraka, and Sarah Webster Fabio.

 The filmmaker William Greaves made a 40-minute documentary of the event entitled The First World Festival of Negro Arts (1968).
-Italian journalist Sergio Borelli produced Il Festival de Dakar (1966) a 50-minute documentary for RAI.
-In 1977.
+Italian journalist Sergio Borelli produced Il Festival de Dakar (1966), a 50-minute documentary for RAI. in 1977.